Skip to content

 Every engineer has done it at least once: connected an LED directly to a supply rail and watched it flash brilliantly — for about half a second — before going dark forever.
 LEDs are current-driven devices with an exponential V-I characteristic, which means even a small overvoltage drives a destructive amount of current through the junction.
 A series current limiting resistor is the simplest, cheapest, and most reliable way to set the operating point.

-This sounds trivial, and the math *is* simple.
+This sounds trivial, and the math is simple.
 But in practice, choosing the right value means thinking about standard resistor series, actual current deviation, and power dissipation in the resistor itself — especially when you're placing dozens of LEDs on a panel indicator board or driving high-brightness LEDs from a 24 V industrial supply.
+I've seen plenty of boards come back from assembly with charred 0603s because someone copied a 5 V circuit into a 24 V design without rechecking the power budget.

 The Fundamental Equation